What is a Food Desert?

 Is Riverside a Food desert?

-Building and creating community gardens for these underserved communities can help them have access to fresh produce in their area, but also build a sense of community by joining together and working for a common cause.
+Building and creating community gardens for these underserved communities can help them have access to fresh produce in their area, while also building a greater sense of community by joining together and working for a common cause.

 According to a study done in 2018, Riverside is considered a food desert in areas where poverty exceeds 25%.
 This is not only unique to just the Riverside area.
 Places such as those in the Coachella Valley area and San Bernardino suffer from food insecurity and do not have readily available access to the foods they need to live a healthy lifestyle.